WHAT IS A COUNTER-DEPTH REFRIGERATOR?

 The benefits of counter-depth refrigerators include:

-- Refrigerator generally extends only one to two inches beyond the edge of the countertop.
+- Shallow depth: Counter-depth refrigerators generally extend only a few inches beyond the edge of the countertop.

-- Has a built-in look with kitchen countertops and cabinets for a more modern, streamlined aesthetic.
+- Built-in look: Counter-depth refrigerators integrate with your kitchen countertops and cabinets for a more modern, streamlined aesthetic.

-- More room to open the doors without bumping into something.
+- More room: Get more room to open the doors of your refrigerator without bumping into something.

-- Easy to get around the kitchen, even with multiple cooks.
+- Extra floor space: A counter-depth refrigerator can make it easy to get around the kitchen, even with multiple cooks.

-- Extra width and height allows for similar capacity as traditional refrigerators.
+- Wider and taller: Extra width and height on some models allows for counter-depth refrigerators to offer similar capacity as traditional refrigerators.

 COUNTER-DEPTH REFRIGERATOR STYLES